 Diane: What’s been most difficult is giving up printed newspapers and magazines.
 I can read them online, but it’s just not the same.
 Recycling is good, but I don’t think it completely offsets the impact printing and delivering them has.
 So I’ve cut back and read online — but I still miss them!

 Beth: Tell us about your partnership with Whole Foods and about work you’ve done with other major companies.

 Diane: My work with companies really focuses on public education.
 We’ve put Big Green Purse shopping tips in Whole Foods stores in the Northeast to help consumers understand that their environmental choices are better for their health and offer greater value, too.
 I’ve also done book signings in the stores, and we’re building fans on the Big Green Purse/Whole Foods [Facebook] fan page!

 Diane: We offer product reviews (look for our Environmental In-Box and Thumbs Up/Thumbs Down categories); Top Ten Lists; “How To” suggestions; money saving ideas; and hundreds of links to green living and green shopping resources.
 You can sign up for the One in a Million campaign and get some ideas on how and where you can shift your spending.
-You can subscribe to our bi-monthly newsletter.
-You can even download the Big Green Purse toolbar so it’s easy to keep up with our blogposts, Twitter feed, and Facebook updates.
+You can subscribe to our bi-monthly newsletter and keep up with our blog posts, Twitter feed, and Facebook updates.

 Beth: Do you have anything exciting coming up that we should know about?

 Diane: I’m about to raft the entire length of the Grand Canyon!
 At least once a year, I like to completely immerse myself in Nature.
 For ten days, I’m turning off my cell phone, pulling the plug on my computer, and recharging my spirit in a spot that’s about as far away from the commercial world as I can get.
 I can’t wait!